jfree/jfreesvg/README.md

     http://www.jfree.org/jfreesvg/

-This version (3.0) was released on 30 May 2015.
+This version (3.0) was released on 8 June 2015.
 A change history appears at the end of this file.

 Getting Started